Logo

 Description

-Welcome to the Ruscumunoc motorhome area in Plouarzel (Finistère): a friendly, well-equipped spot for motorhome users.
-Open 24/7 thanks to a reception terminal, the area offers grey- and black-water emptying, electrical hookups, toilets and hot showers, as well as sinks/areas for dishwashing.
-The pitches, bordered by hedges for greater privacy, offer some a pleasant sea view; the beach is about 800 m away.
-A children's play area, pet welcome, accessibility for people with reduced mobility and electric charging points complete the services.
-Not to be missed: the Lampaul-Plouarzel market, lively year-round on Thursday mornings near the town hall and the Kruguel hall, with fish, organic meats, fruits and vegetables, flowers, local crafts and a rotisserie.
+Welcome to the Ruscumunoc aire in Plouarzel (Finistère): a friendly, well-equipped spot for motorhome users.
+Reception terminal accessible 24h/24, grey and black water emptying, electrical hookups, toilets and hot showers, as well as sinks/areas for washing dishes.
+Pitches bordered by hedges for more privacy, some with sea views and the beach at ~800 m; children's playground and access adapted for people with reduced mobility.
+Pets are allowed and every Thursday morning the lively Lampaul‑Plouarzel market offers fish, organic meats, fruits and vegetables, flowers, crafts and rotisserie all year round.

 Tourisme